-This seminar focuses on the practices and principles of dynamic balancing and is replete with practical hands-on demonstration.
+This vibration analysis seminar focuses on the practices and principles of dynamic balancing and is replete with practical hands-on demonstration.
 It is neither instrumentation nor software- specific and, therefore, applies to anyone wishing to learn or review practical field balancing procedures.
-Strong emphasis is placed upon the use of vector solutions to many types of dynamic balancing problems and weight corrections.
+In this vibration analysis training, strong emphasis is placed upon the use of vector solutions to many types of dynamic balancing problems and weight corrections.

 Causes of imbalance, types of imbalance, effects of change in speed, vibration vs. imbalance.